Avondale Cover 4.jpg

 Avondale Extra was founded in 2002 by local people to benefit the children of Avondale Park Primary School.

-The aim of the charity is to broaden the children's experience and create lifelong interests by funding the sort of out of school activities that more privileged children take for granted.
+The aim of the charity is to broaden the children's experience and create lifelong interests by funding the sort of out of school activities that other children may take for granted.
 We sponsor extra-curricular activities which include sports, the arts, educational excursions and residential trips.

 All the work is done voluntarily and Avondale Extra is proud of the fact that we have no salaries to pay and virtually no overheads.